XiaoDu-flying/awesome-paper/README.md

 - Towards Evaluating and Building Versatile Large Language Models for Medicine
 - AUTODETECT Towards a Unified Framework for Automated Weakness
 - The Earth is Flat because...
 Investigating LLMs’ Belief towards Misinformation via Persuasive Conversation
+- Turn Every Application into an Agent Towards Efficient Human-Agent-Computer Interaction with API-First LLM-Based Agents
 - 40_chatdev_communicative_agents_f
 - A Dynamic LLM-Powered Agent Network for Task-Oriented Agent Collaboration
 - A Survey on Evaluation of Large Language Models